citinotes

 An irresistible blue

-This ineffable blue is everywhere: in front of me, around me, in the distance, in the infinite horizon; an abyss of burning light will open up somewhere inside its gut, like a blazing sheet, like a lake of molten gold, drowned in an azure devoured by its bright flames […] It wants nothing that calls the human being to mind:
+This ineffable blue envelops everything: in front of me, around me, in the distance, in the infinite horizon; somewhere within its depths, an abyss of burning light opens up, like a blazing sheet, like a lake of molten gold submerged in an azure devoured by its radiant flames. […] It seeks nothing reminiscent of the human condition:

-It is the azure sea of the gods, made to carry the Venuses and the Amphitrites with hands that caress garlands and bouquets of stars.
+It is the azure sea of the gods, crafted to carry the Venuses and the Amphitrites with hands that caress garlands and bouquets of stars.

-Sometimes, a small white boat happens to sail in peaceful waves, like an Aphrodite’s dove fleeing to the bosque of Cyprus […].
+At times, a small white boat drifts through the tranquil waves, akin to an Aphrodite’s dove seeking refuge in the bosque of Cyprus […]

-In the middle of a swell in celestial blue, it looks as if a few verdant islands, bathed in light, call the vanquished walker and tell him: “Come to us, forget all the rest, we have never known anything but rest, bliss, silence, peace and love chats of the night under groves of perfume and shade.”
+In the midst of a swell in celestial blue, it appears as if a few verdant islands, bathed in light, beckon the weary wanderer, whispering, “Come to us, forget all the rest; we have never known anything but rest, bliss, silence, peace, and love chats of the night under groves of perfume and shade.”

 Théodore de Banville,

-La mer de Nice : Lettre à un ami.
-Poulet-Malassis et De Broise, 1861.
+La mer de Nice – Lettres à un ami, Poulet-Malassis et De Broise, 1865

 The iconic blue chairs adorn the Promenade des Anglais in Nice.